 Things I am grateful for

-From your own personal life, explain two things in each category based on what you did yesterday or last month or last year.
-Pick one time frame to reflect on.
+Next, from your own personal life, explain two things in each category based on what you did yesterday, last month, or last year.
+Pick a frame to reflect on.

 For example, for number one you could say, “Yesterday, I worked hard on my assignments and surprised my girlfriend with a box of chocolates.”
 For number two you could say, “However, I didn’t clean the apartment and I forgot to call the plumber to fix the sink.”
 Lastly, for number three you could say, “I’m grateful that I’m healthy and that my girlfriend wasn’t expecting a new Ferrari to accompany the box of chocolates.”

-The examples can be pretty basic or more detailed depending on your preference.
+The examples can be basic or more detailed.
 Of course, consider the level of your students when giving the examples as well.

 On the board, you could also write down in point form the two examples you gave for each category.
-This way the students can see the points visually and it works as a sort of “outline” for how to write their own ideas for the diary assignment.
+This way the students can see the points visually.
+Also, it works as a sort of “outline” for how to write their own ideas for the diary assignment.

-After highlighting your own example, tell the students that they are going to do the same task from their own personal point of view.
-They should create a brief outline highlighting two things they did well, two things they could have done better and two things that they are grateful for.
+Next, after highlighting your own example, tell the students that they are going to do the same task from their own personal point of view.
+They should create a brief outline highlighting two things they did well, two things they could have done better, and two things that they are grateful for.

-Once they have completed their diary entry, they could do peer correction and have a short discussion with their partners about what they wrote.
-Lead feedback and ask a few students some things that they did well, could have done better and what they are grateful for.
+Finally, once they have completed their diary entry, they could do peer correction and have a short discussion with their partners about what they wrote.
+Lead feedback.
+Ask a few students some things that they did well, could have done better and what they are grateful for.

-Before the end of class, have them hand in their writing if you want to give them more specific feedback on their accuracy, grammar and writing style.
+Before the end of class, have them hand in their writing.
+You can give them more specific feedback on their accuracy, grammar and writing style.

 Follow-Up ESL Activities:

-If there is time left in class, you could try playing a fun interactive game to change the pace up a bit.
+If there is time left, try a fun interactive game to change the pace up a bit.
 For instance, you could use some of the topics from their writing and apply it to the Pictionary ESL Game.